 A wax shield to conquer the Earth

 Having emerged late during evolution, seeds have transformed many plants into miniature travelers, contributing greatly to their colonization of terrestrial habitats.
-Researchers at the University of Geneva (UNIGE), Switzerland, have just discovered one of the keys of this success: the cuticle.
+Researchers at the University of Geneva (UNIGE), Switzerland, have just discovered one of the keys to this success: the cuticle.
 Present as a thick waxy layer in the seed coat and composed of cutin - a type of fatty acid -, the cuticle increases seeds’ viability, their resistance to reactive oxygen species, and contributes to maintaining their dormant state.
 Seeds have thus recycled an ancient terrestrial plant protection mechanism that allows their leaves to be covered with an impermeable film preventing excessive transpiration.
 The results are published in the journal PLoS Genetics.

 Plants have devised a great survival tool: the seed.
 The embryo contained within, dormant and protected by a resistant coat, can travel long distances and wait for favorable conditions for germination.
 Thus, plants having acquired this advantage, occurring late during evolution, were able to easily colonize new habitats.

 The multiple functions of cutin